Skip to content

 NIM containers on their first startup can take 10-15 minutes to pull and fully load models.

 If you prefer, you can run on Kubernetes by using our Helm chart.
-Also, there are additional environment variables you might want to configure.
+Also, there are additional environment variables you can configure.

-2. Change the directory to the cloned repo
+b.
+Change the directory to the cloned repo by running the following code.

-3. Generate API keys and authenticate with NGC with the docker login command:
+c.
+Generate API keys and authenticate with NGC with the docker login command.

 # This is required to access pre-built containers and NIM microservices